TRAVEL GUIDE TO ANNECY

 Take a Boar Tour of Lake Annecy

 Annecy is home to a lake hailed as the purest in Europe, thanks to strict environmental regulations enforcing its cleanliness.
 Formed thousands of years ago when the larger alpine glaciers melted, the azure water of Lac d'Annecy is absolutely mesmerising.
-Take an unforgettable cruise around the lake on a catamaran and inhale glorious alpine air as the sun sets over the mountains.
+Take a guided tour or unforgettable cruise around the lake on a catamaran and inhale glorious alpine air as the sun sets over the mountains.
 If you like to get out and about, visit the Imperial Park that overlooks the lake.
 It features a tiny beach and various places to grab a bite to eat if you feel like relaxing in the sunshine.
 When it comes to booking a ferry to France, P&O Ferries are the company for you.